-The Learning Abroad Center in 230 Heller Hall (map) is the University of Minnesota’s comprehensive resource for study, service-learning, work, intern, volunteer, and travel experiences worldwide.
-A variety of program options—more than 250 programs in 70 countries—have been developed to address the diverse needs of students.
+The Learning Abroad Center in 230 Heller Hall (map) is the University of Minnesota’s comprehensive resource for study, community engagement, work, intern, volunteer, and travel experiences worldwide.
+A variety of program options—more than 180 programs in 50 countries—have been developed to address the diverse needs of students.

-Students who are in the process of exploring majors can still go abroad with careful planning.
-The University wants you to include an international experience as an integral part of your undergraduate career.
-Learning abroad can fit very effectively into your University of Minnesota degree plan without delaying your graduation.
+Students who are undecided and in the process of exploring majors can still go abroad with careful planning.
+As an exploring student, learning abroad programs can provide you with an opportunity to explore different areas of study, as well as learn more about your own interests and skills.
+Learning abroad can fit effectively into your University of Minnesota degree plan without delaying your graduation.